Penetration (band)

-Penetration is a punk rock band from County Durham, England formed in 1976.
+Penetration are a punk rock band from Ferryhill, County Durham, England formed in 1976.
 They re-formed in 2001 with several new members.
-Their debut single, "Don't Dictate", is now acknowledged as a classic punk rock single and their debut album, Moving Targets (1978), is still widely admired.
+Their debut single, "Don't Dictate", is now acknowledged as a classic punk rock single and their debut studio album, Moving Targets (1978), is still widely admired.

 The band's lineup was lead singer Pauline Murray, Robert Blamire (bass), Gary Smallman (drums) and Gary Chaplin (guitar).
 Chaplin left in March 1978 being replaced with Neale Floyd, with second guitarist Fred Purser (later of NWOBHM act Tygers of Pan Tang) joining in July.
 The band dissolved in late 1979.
 They reformed in 2001 with original members Murray, Blamire and Smallman, and Steve Wallace and Paul Harvey drafted in as new guitarists.

 Band history

 Early days

 Formed in Ferryhill as The Points, under which name they played their first gig, at the Rock Garden pub in Middlesbrough in October 1976, they changed the band's name after a 1973 song by Iggy & The Stooges.
 Their second gig was supporting The Stranglers at Newcastle City Hall.
 Significantly, the band also played at the club The Roxy during its first 100 days.
 On 9 April 1977, the band appeared on the same bill as Generation X. They were also supported by Joy Division (then named "Warsaw") in May 1977, who were performing their very first gig.
 Early in their career, the band also supported The Vibrators and toured with Buzzcocks.